picIntroducing IVR for smoother call routing. Guide customers to the right support with clear, customizable menu options.

 It often happens when one or more of these packets don't reach their destination.
 This can cause network unsettledness, including slow service and even loss of connectivity.
 Usually, online services like live broadcasting, video streaming, webinars, video conferences, and meetings can experience these issues.

-Example of Packet Loss
+Example of Diagnosing Packet Loss During VoIP Calls

 What causes packet loss ?